-There are so many times in a child’s life when he or she seems unwilling or unable to express to us what they’re feeling inside.
-It can be frustrating for a parent who is doing everything possible to understand a child’s emotional state — providing all the right conversation starters, backing off just enough to not come across as a helicopter parent — only to keep confronting the same unscalable brick wall.
-But if your kids love to draw (and what kid doesn't?), there could be a way in.
+There are many times in a child’s life when they might be unwilling or unable to express to us adults what they’re feeling inside — and understandably so.
+Still, it can be frustrating for parents to feel like you’re doing everything you can to understand your child’s emotional state, only to keep confronting the same brick wall.
+But if your kids love to draw, there could be a way in.

-In doing so, they've found that even the most creative kids tend to focus on drawing the same objects or use similar colors when they're experiencing emotions they can't vocalize.
-But before we get carried away and overanalyze every line, circle and dot our kids put to paper, Dr. Christopher Hastings, a psychologist who has been conducting psychological evaluations with children and adolescents for over 10 years and often uses projective drawings to aid in interpretation, cautions parents not to separate their child’s artwork from their child and who she or he is as an individual.
+But don’t get carried away and start overanalyzing every line, circle and dot your kids put to paper.
+Dr. Christopher Hastings, a psychologist who has been conducting psychological evaluations of children and adolescents for over 10 years and often uses projective drawings to aid in interpretation, cautions parents not to separate their child’s artwork from their child and who the child is as an individual.

 If you’re struggling to understand your child, these five common kids’ drawings may explain a great deal about their fears, hopes and personality.

-Keeping in mind that Hastings says there are a lot of theories about what children mean to express when they draw houses and other inanimate objects like rainbows and suns, there's no doubt the figure of a house is one of the first we sketch — here's what it could mean.
+Hastings says there are a lot of theories about what children mean to express when they draw houses and other inanimate objects like rainbows and suns.
+However, the figure of a house is one of the first drawings kids make.

-Good news: Hastings says colorful rainbows are generally positive messages and are included in children with positive viewpoints.
+Good news: Hastings says colorful rainbows are generally positive messages and are included in drawings by children who have positive viewpoints.

 Few children’s drawings warm the heart like that of a row of smiling family members holding hands.
-But when an image of a dad or mom engulfed in flames or depicted drowning in a swimming pool pops up on the kitchen table, there's no denying it can be highly disturbing.
+But when an image of a dad or mom engulfed in flames or drowning in a swimming pool pops up on the kitchen table, it can be highly disturbing.